mautic/mautic-documentation/pages/09.contacts/03.manage-segments/docs.en.md

 ## Creating a segment

-To create a new segment navigate to Segments in the menu, and click on 'New'.
+To create a new Segment navigate to Segments in the menu, and click on 'New'.

 ![Screenshot showing new Segment](segment-new.png)